8 Types of AI: Explained with Examples

 AI systems of this kind can’t form an idea about the world.
 They will respond to a particular situation the same way every time.
 Such a system focuses on specific tasks, and it chooses the most optimal one from the available possibilities.

-IBM had built Deep Blue, a chess-playing supercomputer.
-This is an example of reactive machines from the late 1990s.
-It had defeated Garry Kasparov, the international grandmaster in a game of chess.
+IBM built Deep Blue, a chess-playing supercomputer.
+This is an example of a reactive machine from the late 1990s.
+It defeated Garry Kasparov, the international grandmaster, in a game of chess.

 AlphaGo from Google is a more recent example.
-It had defeated human Go experts.
+It defeated human Go experts.
 AlphaGo uses neural networks.
-Neural networks are parts of deep learning, a subset of machine learning.
+Neural networks are part of deep learning, a subset of machine learning.
 Neural network algorithms are organized like the human brain.

 Systems equipped with limited memory AI can refer to events from a short time ago, and self-driving cars are a good example of this.